+POLICY HCLU 11.
+To encourage resident owners and ELC representatives to work together to develop a Subdivision Master Plan that considers alternate forms of housing and increased density in the Special Study Areas.
 POLICY HCLU 12.
+In the absence of a Subdivision Master Plan consider supporting reducing the minimum lot size to 0.5 acres (0.2 ha) subject to domestic water and sewage disposal approval by Fraser Health Authority.
 POLICY HCLU 13.

-Support reducing the minimum lot size to 0.5 acres (0.2 ha) subject to domestic water and sewage disposal approval by Fraser Health Authority

-Where a new access road or extension of the existing service road traverses a property within the Farrer Cove (South) area and in so doing would render the size of a lot in a future subdivision to be less than 0.50 acres (0.20 ha), Council may consider a site-specific rezoning application to accommodate the creation of such a lot.

-Exercise its discretion as to whether to accept land for park or payment-inlieu for subdivision applications involving the creation of three or more new lots in this Special Study Area
+Where a new access road traverses a property within the Farrer Cove (South) area and in so doing would render the size of a lot in a future subdivision to be less than 0.50 acres (0.20 ha), Council may consider a site-specific rezoning application to accommodate the creation of such a lot.
+POLICY HCLU 14.
+Exercise its discretion as to whether to accept land for park or payment-in- lieu for subdivision applications involving the creation of three or more new lots in this Special Study Area.